Influence Dynamics and Stagewise Data Attribution: Toy Model of Development

 With these results, we confirm the predictions from \cref{sec:theory}: (1) influence changes over time non-monotonically and can change sign, and (2) peaks in influence are correlated with key developmental transitions in model behavior.
 In the rest of the section, we will establish how these observations are reflected in the progressive learning of the hierarchical structure in our toy model.

 \paragraph{``When" matters for measuring influence.} We clearly observe that influence goes through non-monotonic change over the course of training, strengthening our argument that a static interpretation of influence is fallacious.
 In \cref{app:toy-analytic}, we analytically derive that influence is a function of singular mode strength of data input-output covariance learned by the network, which is a time-dependent variable and thus justifies studying data attribution from a dynamic perspective.
 Over the course of training, each data point induces a non-static influence on other data points.
 The influence can flip sign---the same data can be either helpful or harmful, depending on when it is presented.
 It can also mark clear peaks at a specific time point on different query data points.
 Furthermore, the influence over time from one data point to another point is specific to those points.
 The influence from \category{dog} to \category{cat} might be the same as \category{dog} to `penguin' early on, but they are distinguished later in the learning process.

-In~\cref{appendix:toy-time-ablation}, we perform an additional retraining experiment showing that ablating data during the stage with the highest influence induces the largest loss difference.
+To confirm that these influence dynamics represent a causal effect on model performance, we perform an additional retraining experiment in \cref{appendix:toy-time-ablation}.
+Instead of removing a sample for the full training run, we ablate specific data points only during short temporal windows.
+We find that ablating data precisely during the stage where the BIF assigns its peak influence induces the largest loss difference compared to ablation at other times.
+This demonstrates that our measure correctly identifies the critical window in which a specific sample drives the learning process.